-MS563 Research Dissertation 70 Total ECTS (Credits: 90
+MS563 Research Dissertation 80 Total ECTS Cred 90

 Students register for the programme in September of the first year, but may begin preliminary work in advance of registration with agreement from a supervisor(s).
-Students must take Research Methods I, II and Seminar in Business Information Systems at the earliest time of offering, and must complete these courses and any associated assignments within the first academic year.
+Students must take Research Skills at the earliest time of offering, and must complete this module and any associated assignments within the first academic year.
 In the first academic year students must also undertake work on their Research Dissertation to the satisfaction of their supervisor(s), with the expectation that the Research Dissertation is submitted by the end of the second academic year, unless permission is obtained from the School to extend this time period.